farm/corda-docs/content/en/docs/apps/payments/modulr-payment-rail.md

 ## Creating and installing the CorDapp `.jar` file

-Once your dependencies are set correctly, you can build your CorDapp `.jar` file(s) using the Gradle `jar` task
+Once your dependencies are set correctly, you can build your CorDapp `.jar` file(s) using the Gradle `jar` task:

 Unix/Mac OSX: `./gradlew jar`